ruangroc/ruangroc.github.io/index.md

 ____
 ### Hobbies + Fun Stuff
-When I'm not working or studying, I really enjoy reading, trying new teas, cooking and baking with and for my friends and family, and playing some (kind of dorky) video games (mainly The Sims 3 or Flight Rising haha).
-I have also dabbled in bookbinding and I took piano lessons for 12 years of my life, though I rarely have time to play nowadays.
+When I'm not working or studying, I really enjoy reading, trying new teas, cooking and baking with and for my friends and family, and playing some computer games (mainly The Sims 3 and Flight Rising).
+I have also dabbled in bookbinding (I have made my last four planners) and I took piano lessons for 12 years of my life, but unfortunately I have not had much time in college to keep playing.

 ### Up next on my bucketlist
 * Make Earl Grey ice cream.
 * Complete a tour of all the chocolate shops in Portland.
 * Learn how to train and deploy a machine learning model as a web app.
-* Create a web app to keep track of my Sims 3 family trees.
+* Create an application to keep track of my Sims 3 family trees.
 * Create a program to calculate the carbon footprint of a meal.
 * Finish [The Uninhabitable Earth by David Wallace-Wells](https://www.goodreads.com/book/show/41552709-the-uninhabitable-earth).